-The EPA regularly seeks feedback from key stakeholders and the NSW community.
-Feedback helps the EPA find out what stakeholders need to effectively work with the agency, improve communication on regulatory requirements and understand community concerns.
+Feedback helps the EPA find out what stakeholders need to effectively work with us, how we can improve our communications and engagement, gain insight into where we can improve and understand community concerns.